yashlondhe90960/ChainInsure_has/README.md

 Contract deployment code lives in `migrations/2_deploy_contracts.js`.

 Front-end code can be as dumb as possible.
-I recommend just old HTML with Bootstrap to get things working.
 Put all front-end code inside `src`.
 Avoid deleting any of the files in `src/js` since we'll by modifying plenty of this to talk to out smart contracts the way we want to.